 - Small units (7-8 persons) usually comprise one or at most two faculty members, one of whom is head of unit, together with a technician or engineer, and students and postdoctoral fellows or contract scientists.
 The unit head has sole responsibility for scientific strategy and administration.

 - 5-year junior units (G5).
 G5 are created to develop new research areas at the Institut Pasteur.
 They are initially composed of a head (Assistant Professor level), a technician or engineer and postdoctoral fellows and students.
-G5 start with a maximum of six persons but might expand, depending on the recruitment of junior faculty and external funding.
+G5 start with a maximum of six persons but might slightly expand if an ERC grant is obtained.
 These junior units close automatically after five years, whereupon G5 heads may apply to create a new unit.

 CNR are established at the request of the French Institute for Public Health Surveillance (InVS) for their expertise and surveillance of specific infectious agents and the surveillance of the diseases they cause.
 Several entities on the campus are associated with reference centers for diseases caused by agents that are the field of research of the entity.
 The CNR are jointly funded by the Institut Pasteur and the InVS and are usually directed by the head of the unit to which they are attached.
 National Reference Centers are evaluated by the InVS and are created for 5-year periods.